davissp14/terminal_tabs/README.md

 ## Getting started

- Declare your desired executable name and tabs using the tabs.yml file
+ Declare your desired executable names and tabs using the tabs.yml file

         tabs:
           rails_project:  # Name of executable